Careers and Internships

 While MEM students rarely have any difficulty finding jobs, there are some things that every student should do to maximize their career and internship searches.
 You may wish to begin by considering what career path or industry you are most interested in.
-With a degree in both business and engineering, you have so many options!
-Make a list of your favorite courses and topics, check out the lists of alumni careers and employers on the “Where Are They Now” web page, and make notes of what sounds interesting to you.
-If you remain uncertain, you can speak with your academic advisor, faculty members you particularly liked, the MEM program assistant, the career center staff, test run the company, industry or career choice with an internship, or schedule some informational interviews.
-Below are a list of things that can help get you started.
+With a degree in both business and engineering, you have many options!
+Make a list of your favorite courses and topics, check out the lists of alumni careers and employers on "Where Are They Now", and make a note of what sounds interesting to you.
+If you remain uncertain, there are many people you can speak with: your academic advisor, faculty members, the MEM program assistant, or the Career Center staff.
+We also highly recommend internships, shadow days or Co-op opportunities to gain experience and build your knowledge.
+Below is a list of things that can help get you started.

 Register on Handshake